A Patriot Builds Where He Camped

 - Park in the pullout.

-The bridge to your right, further down Sand Hill Road, crosses Hominy Creek.
+The bridge to your right, farther down Sand Hill Road, crosses Hominy Creek.
 The Rutherford Campaign was following it, and thus passed over or near this ground both coming and going.

 A Moore descendant wrote that Moore’s detachment camped on the hill behind the state historical marker, to your left and above the gas facility.
 During the war Moore built his blockhouse somewhere around the modern house behind the state historical marker to your right (year unknown).
 Its primary purpose was to protect area European-Americans from Native American attacks, but it may also have offered security to Patriots against Loyalist militia.